adkinsjd/adkinsjd.github.io/index.md

 July 2019: _Unlicensed LPWANs Are Not Yet the Path to Ubiquitous Connectivity_ accepted to MobiCom '19

-May 2019: _Insights from MEasuring Grid Reliability in Accra, Ghana_ accepted to COMPASS '19
+May 2019: _Insights from Measuring Grid Reliability in Accra, Ghana_ accepted to COMPASS '19

 March 2019: Won departmental outstanding GSI award for work on EECS 149/249 in Fall 2018